 Lynn Happel, DVM, new director

-Happel graduated from Michigan State University College of Veterinary Medicine in 2003.
-After graduation, she practiced small animal medicine in a three-doctor practice in Muskegon for two years and then worked in an eight-doctor practice in Grand Rapids for six years.
-In 2010 she decided to open her own practice and Eastown Veterinary Clinic was born June 1, 2011.
-Dr. Happel’s special interest within the field of veterinary medicine is veterinary dentistry.
-She has done hundreds of hours of additional training to learn why dental health is so important and how to perform specialized procedures.
-Dr. Happel volunteers on the Eastown Business Association Board and the Uptown Business Improvement District Board.
-In her free time Dr. Happel spends time with her two boys, three dogs, cat, two horses and husband.
+Lynn Happel graduated from Michigan State University's College of Veterinary Medicine in 2003.
+After graduation, she practiced small animal medicine in a three-doctor practice in Muskegon for two years and then at an eight-doctor practice in Grand Rapids for six years.
+In 2010, she decided to open her own practice in Grand Rapids, MI, and on June 1, 2011, Eastown Veterinary Clinic was born.
+Dr. Happel participated in the American Veterinary Dental College and now has over a decade of experience and specialized training in small animal dentistry.
+She is on the Board of Directors of Eastown Business Association Board and the Uptown Business Improvement District Board.
+When she is not busy performing the work she loves, she spends quality time with her husband and sons, or cuddling with her own pets.

 Since 1933, the American Animal Hospital Association has been the only organization to accredit veterinary hospitals throughout the United States and Canada based on standards directly correlated to high-quality medicine and compassionate care.
 Accreditation in veterinary medicine is voluntary.
 The AAHA-accredited logo is the best way to know a practice has been evaluated by a third party.
 Look for the AAHA logo or visit aaha.org.